 Arnold, C.A.
 (1947) An Introduction to Paleobotany.
 McGrew Hill.

-1. Course Number and Title: GHL-314 Igneous and Metamorphic Petrology Lab a.
-Study the properties of Igneous and Metamorphic rocks in hand specimen and in thin section under petrographic microscope;
+1. Course Number and Title: GHL-314 Igneous and Metamorphic Petrology Lab

 The course is designed to study the properties and identify common Igneous and Metamorphic rocks in hand specimen and in thin section under petrographic microscope.